All Episodes

 You can't change them.

-And my family, the best family being from Missouri, somebody once asked me uh, what do you think would have happened to you your radio show if you'd have been born in the Northeast or the West Coast of the I actually think being born in Missouri, there is something to Midwestern cultural values.
+And my family, the best family being from Missouri, I know somebody once asked me, what do you think would have happened to you from your radio show if you'd have been born in the Northeast or the West Coast?

 There's something to it.

-Something really substantive about heaven.
+Something really substantive about having it.

-That's never ever happened.
+That's never, ever happened.

 It's been just the exact opposite.

-And that you can't replace that kind of love you can't replace, and the gratitude that I feel for is practically impossible to uh to express.
+And the gratitude that I feel for is practically impossible to express.

-Now at the end of the this is by no means all of it.
+Now, at the end of the, this is by no means all of it.

 And by the way, it would have been easy.